MessageSquare0%+

 The real cost behind the rate

-For a retailer with 10,000 frontline employees and a 60% annual turnover rate, that's 6,000 departures per year.
-Even at the conservative end of SHRM's range, the annual cost runs into tens of millions.
+For a retailer with 10,000 frontline employees and a 60% annual turnover rate, that is 6,000 departures per year.
+Even modest replacement assumptions turn the annual cost into a material P&L issue.
 Our breakdown of what CFOs undercount about turnover costs shows how indirect costs — overtime for remaining staff, customer experience degradation, management time spent rehiring — often exceed direct replacement expenses.

 The retail turnover rate isn't just an HR metric.
 It's a P&L line item that most finance teams systematically underestimate.